 Some people use the Clipping Indicators as so-called J-trick.
 What is it and how you can use it?

 Press keyboard key J, or activate the Clipping Indicators from the tool panel (View – Show Clipping).
-Start your editing with adjusting whites and black first.
-Stop at the point when blue or red overlays start appearing. (see the image below)
+Then, you start your editing process by adjusting whites and blacks first.
+You can increase the whites until you see the first spots that the clipping indicators show as red areas.
+The same with black, you can lower blacks until the point when blue overlays start appearing. (see the image below)

 From that point, you can adjust the other settings, such as temperature, exposure, contrast, and all the rest.
-If you prefer, turn off the clipping indicators.
+I like continue with my clipping indicators turned on, as it helps me to control the editing and do not go to the extremes.

 Enjoyed this blog post about the Clipping Indicators in Lightroom?